h3rald/hastyscribe/README.md

   * fenced code blocks
   * [Pandoc](http://johnmacfarlane.net/pandoc/)-style document headers
 * It automatically embeds any referenced image via data URI
-* It has supports for text snippets
+* It has supports for text snippets, custom fields, and substitution macros.

 ### What can I use it for?